-Nanaimo First aid is a St Mark James training affiliate that offers first aid certification taught by St Mark James certified instructors.
-Students are assured that they receive the best training training possible.
+Nanaimo First aid is a St Mark James training affiliate that offers first aid certification courses taught by St Mark James certified instructors.
+Students are assured that they receive the best training possible.
 Scheduling is very flexible and the rates are very affordable.
 Other training service providers can’t provide better offers.
 Visit the Nanaimo First Aid website and enrol today!

 Nanaimo First Aid offers the cheapest rates for all available classes.
 The fees are paid in full during enrolment and are inclusive of taxes, certification fees, and St Mark James training manuals.
 Trainees who drop out and are able to give a 72-hour notice are entitled to full refunds.